Sticky Tickets - Online Ticketing and Event Registration

 • Who are the people behind this and how it started?

 The business was co-founded by myself and Sydney entrepreneurs Jay Gaibisso and Dany Gruosso.
-Jay hired the IMAX during the FIFA World Cup in 2006 to watch Australia v Brazil but couldn’t find a simple to use, self service online system to handle the ticket selling and payments so brought on Dany and myself to help him develop and realise the idea.
+Jay hired the IMAX during the FIFA World Cup in 2006 to watch Australia v Brazil but couldn’t find a simple-to-use, self-service online system to handle the ticket selling and payments so brought on Dany and myself to help him develop and realise the idea.

 • How long did it take before it was up and running?

 After initial planning and developing the idea through late 2006, Sticky Tickets was formed in early 2007 and the site was launched in July 2007.
-The actual development time was only around 4 months once the market research was complete and scope of the functionality of the site was developed.
+The actual development time was only around 4 months once the market research was complete and the scope of the functionality of the site was developed.

 It takes all of the admin nightmare out of the ticketing process, so event organisers can their time on the higher value tasks of managing and promoting their event.

-It can be used for a very diverse range of events from business lunches, charity events, fashion shows, movie nights, theatre and even for private events where someone just needs to collect money from the other attendees, like a birthday or bridal shower.
+It can be used for a very diverse range of events from business lunches, charity events, fashion shows, movie nights, and theatre and even for private events where someone just needs to collect money from the other attendees, like a birthday or bridal shower.Most importantly it adds eCommerce facilities to organisations that are not in a position or don’t want the hassle of building their own payment gateways into their websites.

 • How many people are using your services?